segmentio/segment-docs/src/connections/destinations/catalog/voucherify-actions/index.md

 3. Select Voucherify (Actions) and then **Configure Actions Voucherify**.
 4. Select an existing Source to connect to Voucherify (Actions).
 5. Enter the **API Key** and **API Token** into your Segment Settings UI, which you can find from your [Voucherify dashboard](https://voucherify.io/dashboard){:target="_blank"}.
-6. Enter the **Custom URL**.
+6. Enter **Custom URL**.
 Check your API region in Voucherify dashboard -> Project settings -> API endpoint.
-For example: https://us1.api.voucherify.io -> https://us1.segmentio.voucherify.io.
+Then use one of [API Endpoints](https://docs.voucherify.io/docs/api-endpoints) and replace the **api** word with **segmentio**.
+For example, if your default URL is: https://us1.api.voucherify.io, then use: https://us1.segmentio.voucherify.io.
 It also works for dedicated URLs.
 7. Select **Quick Setup** to start with pre-populated subscriptions, or **Customized Setup** to configure each action from scratch.
 Click **Configure Actions**.

 #### Getting API Key and API Token